 - Or, as I’ve done in the cake shown in this post, you can group the apples together (about 1/3 of an apple) and gently press into the cake batter.
 This results in a slightly firmer apple with a bit of bite.

-Next, generously sprinkle the top of the authentic German Kuchen with a combination of sugar and cinnamon.
+Next, generously sprinkle the top with a combination of sugar and cinnamon.

 Bake the cake.
 Bake them until it the top is golden in color and a toothpick inserted in the center comes out clean.
 Remove from the oven and allow the cake to cool a bit before taking it out of the springform pan.